pyeventsourcing/eventsourcing/docs/topics/features.rst

 events with pull-based notifications allows the application state to be projected accurately into replicas, indexes, view models, and other applications.

-**Process and systems** — scalable pipelined event processing applications.
+**Process and systems** — scalable event processing with application pipelines.
+Parallel pipelines are synchronised with causal dependencies.

 **Abstract base classes** — suggest how to structure an event sourced application.
 The library has base classes for application objects, domain entities, entity repositories,